romangrubic/Snoop-Adverts-Flask/README.md

 ### Acknowledgement
 * Videos on [CodeInstitute](https://codeinstitute.net/).
 * Big thanks to [W3 Schools](https://www.w3schools.com/) for all the content and clarification of different methods.
+* Background photos used in this site were obtained from [Pexels](https://www.pexels.com/), a stock image library.
 * Other advertisement site like [DoneDeal](https://www.donedeal.ie/), [Advert](https://www.adverts.ie/), [Gumtree](https://www.gumtree.ie/) etc.

 #### This is for educational use.